 In the list, you’ll see two Chrome packages that Google supports.
 64-bit .deb for Debian and Ubuntu and 64-bit .rpm for Fedora & OpenSuse.

-Since we need the Chrome package for Fedora, you have to select the .rpm Fedora package and click on Accept and Install.
+Since we need the Chrome package for Fedora, you have to select the .rpm Fedora package and click on Accept and Install and save the file.

 Step 4 – Open the Downloads folder